 BCAAs are the amino-acids that the body cannot produce on its own.
 BCAAs help to gain and build muscles and also stimulate protein synthesis.

 According to a study performed by US National Library of Medicine, participants who supplemented with pea protein increased bicep muscle thickness at the same rate as the participants using whey protein.

 9. Pea protein + arginine = True

 Arginine is also an amino acid which is good for both your heart and muscle growth.
-Pea protein actually contain more than 3 times the amount of arginine per gram than whey protein.
+Pea protein actually contains more than 3 times the amount of arginine per gram than whey protein.
 Ain’t that something!

 10. Pea protein is very low in FODMAP

 FODMAP – fermentable, oligosaccharied, disaccharides, monosaccharides and polyols.
 Still following?
 Let me makes this understandable.
-FODMAP-foods contain cartain carbs and sugar alcohols, which we really want to avoid if we have Irritable Bowel Syndrome.
+FODMAP-foods contain certain carbs and sugar alcohols, which we really want to avoid if we have Irritable Bowel Syndrome.
 Pea protein is very low in FODMAP.
 Super-nerdy, right?
 Sorry about that.
 But hey, it’s still another benefit!

 11. Pea protein contains mega-magnesium

 Magnesium is one of our best friends.
 Magnesium is involved in more than 600 different chemical reactions in our body – including muscle movement.
 Studies have shown that it also helps with DNA repair and may also benefit heart and brain health.